Scalf99/e/README.md

 ### API Endpoints

 - `GET /` - API info and available endpoints
-- `POST /api/upload` - Upload a file (use form-data with 'file' field)
+- `POST /api/upload` - Upload a general file (use form-data with 'file' field)
+- `POST /api/transcripts/upload` - Upload a Discord ticket transcript (use form-data with 'transcript' field)
-- `GET /api/files` - List all uploaded files
+- `GET /api/files` - List all uploaded general files
+- `GET /api/transcripts` - List all uploaded Discord transcripts
 - `GET /uploads/:filename` - Access an uploaded file
+- `GET /uploads/transcripts/:filename` - Access an uploaded transcript

+## Discord Bot Integration

+To integrate with your Discord bot for ticket transcript uploads, check the example in `examples/discord-upload-example.js`.
+This shows how to:

+1. Generate HTML transcripts from ticket channels
+2. Upload them to your API
+3. Share the transcript URL back in Discord

+### Required fields for transcript uploads:

+- `transcript` - The HTML file content
+- `ticketId` - Identifier for the ticket
+- `userId` - Discord user ID who created the ticket
+- `guildId` - Discord server ID
+- `closedBy` - Discord user ID who closed the ticket

+## Testing the API

+See `examples/curl-upload-example.md` for examples of how to test the API using cURL and PowerShell.

 ### Deployment to Vercel